 This simple addition will reinforce your credibility and make your message believable.

-If you say your software helps businesses increase their traffic by 40%, include a link to a case study or testimonial to prove this claim.
+If you say your dog food is specially formulated to help dogs with arthritis, include a link to a case study or testimonial to prove this claim.

 Your copy needs to squash any resistance and make no room for objections.

-So, that’s the last pillar to make your home page copy irresistible.
+Now go make your home page copy irresistible!